 How diabetic socks work

 Diabetic socks are special socks designed to fit snugly on feet and legs.
-As their name suggests, they’re made to help diabetes patients deal with foot problems.
+As their name suggests, they're made to help diabetes patients deal with foot problems

 The best kinds of diabetic socks should have the following features:

-- No seams to prevent rubbing and reduce the risk of blisters.
+• No seams to prevent rubbing and reduce the risk of blisters.

-- Padded soles for added cushioning and comfort.
+• Padded soles for added cushioning and comfort.

-- No elastic up top to prevent the socks from cutting off circulation.
+• No elastic up top to prevent the socks from cutting off circulation.

-- Moisture-wicking material that can keep feet dry.
+• Moisture-wicking material that can keep feet dry.

 How diabetic socks can help with neuropathy

-Diabetic socks put a nominal amount of pressure on your legs and feet which helps to keep blood vessels in the lower part of your body working the way they should, promoting strong blood flow.
+Diabetic socks put a nominal amount of pressure on your legs and feet, which helps to keep blood vessels in the lower part of your body working the way they should, promoting strong blood flow.
 Diabetic socks also keep the blood flowing in the correct direction — keeping your legs and heart working properly.

-Neuropathy sufferers usually report feeling less pain in their feet after just a couple of days of wearing diabetic socks.
+Neuropathy sufferers usually report feeling less pain in their feet after just a few days of wearing diabetic socks.
 Furthermore, the comfortable, seam-free design of diabetic socks can also help to reduce the risk of blisters and protect your feet from bruises or cuts.
 If your feet are very sensitive, a quality pair of diabetic socks could offer you the protection you need.

 Diabetic socks vs. compression socks